ShenhanQian/VHAP/README.md

 python vhap/track.py --data.root_folder "data/monocular" \
 --exp.output_folder $TRACK_OUTPUT_FOLDER \
 --data.sequence $SEQUENCE \
+# --data.n_downsample_rgb 2  # Only specify this if you have generate downsampled images during preprocessing.
 ```

 Optional arguments

+- `--data.landmark_source both`: combine the best landmarks from STAR and Face-Alignment (takes longer for landmark estimation).
+STAR predicts very accurate landmarks for the mouth and eyes.
+Face-Alignment makes stable predictions for jawlines, noses, and eyebrows.

 - `--model.no_use_static_offset`: disable static offset for FLAME (very stable, but less aligned facial geometry)